 Disbursements

-Disbursements are costs related to your matter that are payable to third parties and are not part of our fees above.
+Disbursements are costs related to your matter that are payable to third parties and will be in addition to our fees (as estimated above).
 Typical disbursements that might be incurred in Employment Tribunal proceedings are as follows:

-• barrister’s fees, unless we undertake the advocacy at the hearing ourselves (this will be assessed on a case by case basis taking into consideration the length of any hearing and whether it is more cost-effective to represent you ourselves at any such hearing).
-Barrister’s fees range between £750-£4,000 plus VAT per day (depending on the experience of the advocate) for attending an Employment Tribunal hearing (including preparation), although these could be significantly higher if, for example, you need a top-ranked barrister (known as King’s Counsel or ‘KC’);
+barrister’s fees, unless we undertake the advocacy at the hearing ourselves (this will be assessed on a case by case basis taking into consideration the length of any hearing and whether it is more cost-effective to represent you ourselves at any such hearing).
+A barrister’s fees will depend upon their level of seniority and the complexity of the case and, for reasonably straightforward cases, can range between £1,000-£2,000 plus VAT for the first day of the Employment Tribunal hearing (including preparation) and £750-£1,100 plus VAT for each subsequent day of the hearing (depending on the experience of the advocate), although these could be significantly higher if, for example, you need a more experienced barrister.
+If you wish us to attend the hearing to accompany counsel, there will be an additional charge of up to £1,500 plus VAT per day;

 We normally handle the payment of the disbursements on your behalf to ensure a smoother process although we may require payment from you in advance of paying them.
 We will speak to you before we incur any disbursements and will agree the cost with you in advance.